 Castle in the Niccone Valley on the Umbrian / Tuscan border

-The oldest castle in the whole valley Richard Castle, Dating back to the 9th-10th centuries.
-Built by the Marquis of Monte in 1202, protected by Perugia and returned to the Holy See in 1479.
-The castle was owned by Marquis Solbello.
-Unfortunately, there are only a few ruins left in this castle today.
+Richard Castle, the oldest castle in the entire valley, dates back to the 9th-10th centuries.
+It was constructed in 1202 by the Marquis of Monte, and was protected by Perugia until it was returned to the Holy See in 1479.
+The castle was subsequently owned by Marquis Solbello.
+Regrettably, only a few remnants of this castle remain today.

-The Sorbello Castle It looks very different from other castles as it is one of the few castles in the region with the Guelphs tradition.
-Most of the primitive building dates back to the 10th century, and the south side dates back to the 12th century.
-In 1600 it underwent a significant transformation, transitioning from a fortress into a grand palace and later a villa.
-The castle’s history is closely related to the events of Marquis Bourbon of Monte S. Maria Tiberina.
-The noble apartments inside the castle are full of magnificent ceilings and chests of drawers.
-Interesting is the waiting room, decorated with beautiful 17th-century paintings, and the throne, where the regent dealt with justice.
+The Sorbello Castle stands out from other castles in the region due to its adherence to the Guelphs tradition.
+Most of the original structure dates back to the 10th century, with the southern side being added in the 12th century.
+In the 1600s, it underwent a significant transformation, transitioning from a fortress into a grand palace and later a villa.
+The castle’s history is closely intertwined with the events involving Marquis Bourbon of Monte S. Maria Tiberina.
+Inside, the noble apartments boast splendid ceilings and ornate chests of drawers.
+Of particular interest is the waiting room, adorned with exquisite 17th-century paintings, as well as the throne, where justice was administered by the regent.

-Castle of ratio It is located on a hill about 3 km from the public roads of the Niccone Valley, the municipality of Richard Niccone, on the border between Perugia and Tuscany.
-In the Middle Ages, the castle was long contested by the lords of Perugia, Florence and Città di Castello due to its strategic position and multiple residential units.
+The Castle of Ratio is situated on a hill approximately 3 km away from the public roads of the Niccone Valley.
+It is located in the municipality of Richard Niccone, on the border between Perugia and Tuscany.
+Throughout the Middle Ages, this castle was a subject of dispute among the lords of Perugia, Florence, and Città di Castello due to its strategic position and multiple residential units.
 Within the castle grounds, there are various luxurious villas that can be rented for holiday purposes on private land.